ArashAkbarinia/DeepTHS/README.md

 A framework to compute threshold sensitivity of deep networks to visual stimuli.

-<span style="color:red">*I have converted this project into a pip package
-called ["osculari"](https://pypi.org/project/osculari/)*.
-Please use the osculari package instead of this repository.</span>.
+**I have converted this project into a pip package called ["osculari"](https://pypi.org/project/osculari/).
+Please use the osculari package instead of this repository.**

 This repository provides an easy interface to train a linear classifier on top of the extract features